Ex-Tesla worker testifies that race bias made him 'feel less than a man' | Law-Order

 Diaz said that racial incidents at the Fremont, California, electric-vehicle factory strained his relationship with his son, who also worked there, and have made it difficult for him to trust people.
 "It made me feel less than a man (and) it made me question my worth," Diaz said.
 He added: "I was living from paycheck to paycheck and I needed the job."

 At one point, U.S. District Judge William Orrick called a 15-minute recess in order for Diaz to compose himself.
-Diaz was expected to testify for roughly four hours, likely stretching into Thursday, about the nine months in 2015 that he worked at the Fremont plant.
+Lawyers for Tesla will complete their cross-examination of Diaz on Thursday.

+Alex Spiro, who represents the company, on Wednesday pressed Diaz on why there was no record of him making written complaints to supervisors, such as emails and text messages, about racist conduct.
+Diaz said he did not recall whether he complained in writing or only verbally, and in a series of testy exchanges accused Spiro of mischaracterizing his responses to other questions.

 The five-day trial on damages comes after a jury in 2021 found Tesla liable for discrimination and ordered the company to pay Diaz $137 million.
 The trial began on Monday.
 Orrick last year agreed with the jury that the EV maker had fostered a hostile work environment but slashed the award to $15 million.
 Diaz rejected the lower payout and opted for a new trial on damages before a different jury.

 Bernard Alexander, a lawyer for Diaz, during opening statements on Monday compared the Fremont plant to a "plantation" where Black workers were targeted for harassment and their complaints were ignored by managers.
 Tesla has maintained that it does not tolerate workplace harassment and takes discrimination complaints seriously.
-The company's lawyer, Alex Spiro, told jurors on Monday that Diaz was exaggerating his claims of emotional distress and there was no evidence warranting a multimillion-dollar award.
+Spiro told jurors on Monday that Diaz was exaggerating his claims of emotional distress and there was no evidence warranting a multimillion-dollar award.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)